 How Red Flag Alert Can Help

-If you’re performing financial due diligence in the UK, then Red Flag Alert is the best tool for you.
-The Red Flag Alert value proposition is based on evaluating the financial health of every business in the UK.
+The Red Flag Alert value proposition is based on evaluating the financial health of every business model in the UK.

 Data is collated from ten market-leading data sources before being put through our detailed algorithm that provides a health rating.

-These health ratings are used to predict insolvency and are used by over 1,000 companies across the UK to manage credit risk.
+These health ratings are used to predict insolvency and are used by over 1,000 companies across the UK to manage credit risk and mitigate the risk of dealing with businesses that have outstanding debts.

 Along with detailed financial health ratings, Red Flag Alert provides: